oliviawestmacottssw/SSW.Rules.Content/rules/do-you-document-the-technologies-design-patterns-and-alm-processes/rule.md

 ---

 The technologies and design patterns form the architecture that is usually the stuff that is hard to change.

 A pattern allows using a few words to a dev and he knows exactly what coding pattern you mean.

-ALM is about refining the work processes.​
+ALM is about refining the work processes.
- We are doing this project using C#​Bad example - you know nothing about how the project will be done
+ We are doing this project using C#Bad example - you know nothing about how the project will be done

 **Technologies:** WebAPI.
 The DI container is Structure Map.
 Entity Framework.
 Typescript.
 Angular.
 **Patterns:** Repository and Unit of Work (tied to Entity Framework to remove additional abstraction), IOC